Pim Fortuyn List: Opposition and disintegration (2003–2006)

-The LPF did see some success in the 2003 Dutch provincial elections in which it won 17 seats in eleven provinces, enabling it to qualify for a seat in the Senate which was taken by Rob Hessing.
+The LPF managed to revive some success in the 2003 Dutch provincial elections in which it won 17 seats in eleven provinces, enabling it to qualify for a seat in the Senate during the 2003 Dutch Senate election which was taken by Rob Hessing.
 However, the party was beset by further internal problems and won just 2.6% of the vote in the 2004 European Parliament election, and did not win a seat.
 In this election, Paul van Buitenen surprisingly won two seats with his anti-corruption Europe Transparent (although it was not successful in the long term).
 By 2004, the LPF had fallen to a less than 1% support and disintegrated.
-The party had lost most of its members, and the parliamentary faction (with exception of Wien van den Brink) had declared itself independent from the party.
+The party had lost most of its members, and for a brief period the parliamentary faction (with exception of Wien van den Brink) had declared itself independent from the party while continuing to use the LPF name in the house.
+In 2005, a newly elected party board managed to put an end to many of the disputes within the LPF and got party organisation back in order.
+Herben also stepped back and handed over the faction chairmanship to Gerard van As.
+As a result, some LPF representatives rejoined the party.
+That same year, LPF minister and parliamentarian Hilbrand Nawijn held a meeting with Vlaams Belang politician Filip Dewinter in the former home of Fortuyn which caused uproar within the party since Fortuyn had stated he had wanted nothing to do with Dewinter's former Vlaams Blok party.
+Nawijn subsequently left the LPF and announced the formation of a new party with ideas closer to Vlaams Belang.

+In 2006, Van As announced his departure from the LPF to join Nawijn's Party for the Netherlands.
+A week after Van As' departure, Joost Eerdmans was expelled from the parliamentary faction after signalling his intention to join the EénNL party founded by Marco Pastors and was subsequently joined by other former LPF parliamentarians.
+In March 2006, the LPF decided to go ahead with contesting the 2006 Dutch municipal elections and saw a relatively strong performance in the municipalities of Westland, Spijkenisse and Eindhoven with the LPF receiving its first alderman in Westland.